-For relays having three-phase sensing (sensing input type A or P) only a single input phase needs to be connected since this is sufficient for a complete test of the time delay.
-For relays that include neutral sensing (sensing input types D, T and J), this test includes reconnecting the test output to the neutral sensing terminals for testing the timed output during neutral sensing.
+For relays having three-phase sensing (Sensing Input Type A or P) only a single input phase needs to be connected, since this is sufficient for a complete test of the Time Delay.
+For relays that include neutral sensing (Sensing Input Type D, T, or J), this test includes reconnecting the Test Output to the Neutral Sensing terminals for testing the Timed Output during neutral sensing.

 - Step 1.
 Verify that the preliminary instructions have been performed. - Step 2.
-(Timing type Z1, Z2 or Z3 only.)
+(Timing type Z1, Z2, or Z3 only.)
 Select the desired time current characteristic curve. - Step 3.
 Set the front panel TAP selector to B. - Step 4.
 Adjust the front panel TIME DIAL to 20. - Step 5.
-Adjust the test set for an overcurrent threshold of precisely 5 times the front panel TAP selector B setting, as measured on the ammeter. - Step 6.
+Adjust the test set for an overcurrent threshold of precisely 5 times the front panel TAP selector B setting. - Step 6.
 Apply input current to the relay and initiate the test setup timer. - Step 7.
 Observe that the appropriate front panel TIMING indicator illuminates and when the time delay ends that the timed output relay is energized. - RESULTS: (1) The appropriate front panel TIMING indicator extinguishes. - (2) The test setup timer stops.
-(Record count for use in Step 9.) - (3) If target type A or B is present: - (a) The front panel FUNCTION-TIME target (if present) trips. - (b) The appropriate front panel ELEMENT target A, B or C (if present) trips.
+(Record count for use in Step 9.) - (3) If target type A or B is present: - (a) The front panel FUNCTION-TIME target (if present) trips. - (b) The appropriate front panel ELEMENT target A, B, or C (if present) trips. - Step 8.

-Step 8.
 Remove input current and (if present) reset the relay front panel targets.